umr-marbec/datarmor-documentation/README.md

 # Default settings (2/2)

-In the `.cshrc` file, you can define new shortcuts:
+In the `.cshrc` file, you can overwrite existing commands and create new ones:

 ```{.csh language="csh"}
 alias x 'exit'